 How on earth can this be seen to be fair, share responsibility, and provide for greater freedom?
 This is a continuation of this coalition’s nasty habit of saying it is doing one thing while actually doing the diametric opposite.

 A qualification is not only a way to become more active in life, it provides work opportunities and helps an individual keep work once they have it.
 The IFS hasn’t done one of those new fangled cost-benefit things on this policy.
 If they did I am almost certain the impact would be enormous.
 Quite why the Department for Work and Pensions and HM Treasury were willing to allow this policy through is bizarre.
 For the individuals impacted they are now faced with a £2,000+ charge for a standard full-time qualification.
 It is just not going to happen.

 EMA was just the tip of the iceberg when it comes to the impact on the least advantaged of the myriad of changes to the funding of skills.
 It is far worse than the abolition of EMA alone.
 All there is left to do is plead.
 Yes, plead to Vince Cable.
 Please do not do this.
 It makes no sense.
 It will wreck lives.
 It will hold people on benefits and they will increasingly suffer there.
 Please revisit these policies immediately.
 That’s what it has come to – pleading.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.